Keyboard shortcuts

 Operates only on rosters materialized from new campaigns.
 Current semester rosters remain untouched.

-6. [Grading] Grading Foundations (Schema) Action: Create all grading-related tables and AR models.
-This includes core assessment tables (assessment_assessments, assessment_tasks, assessment_participations, assessment_task_points), and grade scheme tables.
+6. [Grading] Assessment Foundations (Schema) Action: Create core assessment tables and AR models: assessment_assessments, assessment_tasks, assessment_participations, assessment_task_points.
 Optional multiple-choice support fields can also be added here to keep schema changes concentrated.

-Exam-related tables (exams) and student performance tables (student_performance_records, student_performance_certifications, etc.) are deferred to Steps 11-12.
-This step focuses on assignment grading only.
+Exam-related tables (exams) and grade scheme tables (grade_schemes, grade_scheme_thresholds) are deferred to Step 9.
+Student performance tables (student_performance_records, student_performance_certifications, etc.) are deferred to Step 12.
+This step focuses on core assessment infrastructure for assignment grading.

 Non-Disruptive Impact